Equitable vertex arboricity conjecture holds for graphs with low degeneracy: Introduction

-In 2015, Esperet, Lemoine and Maffray \cite{ELM.2015} confirmed Conjecture \ref{conj2} by showing that $va_{eq}^*(G)\leq 4$ for any planar graph.
-Since the vertex arboricity of every planar graph is at most 3 \cite{CK}, it is natural to put forward the following
+In 2015, Esperet, Lemoine and Maffray \cite{ELM.2015} confirmed Conjecture \ref{conj2} by showing that $va_{eq}^*(G)\leq 4$ for any planar graph $G$.
+Since the vertex arboricity of every planar graph is at most 3 \cite{CK}, it is natural to put forward the following conjecture.

-\begin{conj} \emph{Every planar graph is equitably tree-$3$-colorable, i.e., $va_{eq}^*(G)\leq 3$ for any planar graph $G$.} \end{conj}
+\begin{conj} Every planar graph is equitably tree-$3$-colorable, i.e., $va_{eq}^*(G)\leq 3$ for any planar graph $G$. \end{conj}

-Conjecture \ref{conj3} has been verified for some classes of graphs including planar graphs with maximum degree at most 5 \cite{CGSWW.2017}, planar graphs with girth at least 5 \cite{WZL.2013}, and planar graphs with girth at most 4 and with some conditions on the cycles \cite{Z.2015}.
+Conjecture \ref{conj3} has been verified for some classes of graphs including planar graphs with maximum degree at most 5 \cite{CGSWW.2017}, planar graphs with girth at least 5 \cite{WZL.2013}, and planar graphs with some conditions on the cycles \cite{Z.2015}.